An overview of how we collect and use your information

 You are responsible for making sure you provide accurate and up to date information and for letting us know if anything changes.
 If you give us information about another person, such as someone who lives with you, you will need to tell them how to find the Privacy Notice and make sure they agree to their information being used for the purposes set out in it.

-We’ll only use your information when we’re allowed to by law, including:
+We will only use your information when we are allowed to by law, including:

 - to fulfil a contract we have with you (such as your tenancy agreement);